COVID-19 RESPONSE & UPDATES

 - Click here for match activities and tips for Bigs while social distancing.

 We continue to actively recruit new Bigs.
 Potential new volunteers should inquire online—the first step in becoming a Big.
-We are also hosting frequent Virtual Info Sessions over Zoom to ask questions and jump-start our enrollment process.
-New volunteers can complete all paperwork and training at this time.
-We will then introduce each new Big to their Little as soon as Minnesota's Stay Home Order is lifted.
+We are also hosting Virtual Info Sessions over Zoom to ask questions and jump-start our enrollment process.
+Volunteer interviews and match introductions are following all CDC and government guidelines.
 We have about 250 Littles waiting for a Big in our community right now.

 - Click here to inquire, the first step in becoming a Big.